FedTree/ECNU-FedTree-Challenge/README.md

 ## Setup

 ### Step 1 - Install FedTree
-Please fork the [FedTree](https://github.com/Xtra-Computing/FedTree) repo and install it from source according to its document.
+Please fork the [FedTree](https://github.com/Xtra-Computing/FedTree) repo and install it from source according to its document (install the standalone version is enough).

 ### Step 2 - Simulate the Federated Setting